Behind the label

 One day (when she is old enough) – the burst of floral flavours in this Moscato will be my flowers to her.

-In 2015 we released our new Riesling, A Song for Alice.
-Alice (born 2010) pointed out Lucy had her own wine and it was only fair she had her own too.
+In 2015, we released our new Riesling, A Song for Alice.
+Alice (born in 2010) pointed out Lucy had her own wine, and it was only fair she had her name on a wine label too.
 Good point.

 Alice loves to sing songs she has made up.
 They are beautiful in their purity and make Nicole and I smile.
 When she is old enough, this will be our song to her.